QuantEcon/lecture-python.myst/lectures/svd_intro.md

 \hat A = X' V \Sigma^{-1}  U^T
 $$ (eq:AhatSVDformula)

+## Dynamic Mode Decomposition (DMD)

+We turn to the **tall and skinny** case  associated with **Dynamic Mode Decomposition**, the case in  which $ m >>n $.

+Here an $ m \times n $  data matrix $ \tilde X $ contains many more attributes $ m $ than individuals $ n $.

+Dynamic mode decomposition was introduced by {cite}`schmid2010`,

+You can read more about Dynamic Mode Decomposition here {cite}`DMD_book` and here [[BK19](https://python.quantecon.org/zreferences.html#id25)] (section 7.2).

-We’ll eventually use **dynamic mode decomposition** to compute a rank $ r $ approximation to $ \hat A $, where $ r <  p $.
+The key idea underlying   **Dynamic Mode Decomposition** (DMD) is  to compute a rank $ r < p > $ approximation to the least square regression coefficients $ \hat A $ that we  described above by formula {eq}`eq:AhatSVDformula`.

-**Remark:** In our Python code, we'll sometimes use  a reduced SVD.
+We'll  build up gradually  to a formulation that is typically used in applications of DMD.

-Next, we describe alternative representations of our first-order linear dynamic system.
+We'll do this by describing three  alternative representations of our first-order linear dynamic system, i.e., our vector autoregression.

 **Guide to three representations:** In practice, we'll be interested in Representation 3.
 We present the first 2 in order to set the stage for some intermediate steps that might help us understand what is under the hood of Representation 3.
 In applications, we'll use only a small  subset of the DMD to approximate dynamics.
-To do that, we'll want to use the  reduced  SVD's affiliated with representation 3, not the full SVD's affiliated with representations 1 and 2.
+To do that, we'll want to use the  **reduced**  SVD's affiliated with representation 3, not the **full** SVD's affiliated with representations 1 and 2.

 +++